Plaque on Teeth: What Happens If It’s Left Untreated

-You can’t talk about oral hygiene without mentioning plaque on teeth.
+You can’t talk about without mentioning plaque on teeth.
 It’s always made out to be the nasty little sucker that causes the downfall of dental health.
 Well, that’s because it does exactly that.

 According to the book Prevention in Clinical Oral Health Care, dental plaque is a “complex biofilm” attached to teeth.
 Plaque is essentially the buildup of microorganisms on your teeth.
 When a clean tooth surface interacts with saliva, it forms something called an acquired pellicle.
 This, in turn, allows the adhesion of naturally occurring bacteria.
 This bacteria feeds on sugar from sweets and starch.
 They can aggregate and worsen if not taken care of right away.
 The book describes plaque on teeth as the basis for many periodontal diseases.

 What Are the Consequences of Plaque on Teeth?

 Plaque is easy enough to recognize.
 You can tell right away that you have plaque on your teeth when the surface feels rough against your tongue.
 When it has turned yellowish or brownish, it could have developed into tartar.
 Plaque and tartar are precursors to cavities or tooth decay as well as various gum diseases.

 Bacteria in plaque also produce acid that can melt away your tooth enamel, which protects your teeth.
 Inflammation and gum problems can also cause an infection that could loosen your teeth from their sockets.
 In short, plaque is the gateway to a less-than-stellar dental disposition.